mulander/openbsd-dart/README.md

 The dart issue tracker is obviously gone.
 The case was migrated as https://github.com/dart-lang/sdk/issues/10260.
 I'm roughly waiting for the upstream to migrate to BoringSSL as anything else feels like a waste of time.
 This is reported as https://github.com/dart-lang/sdk/issues/23560 which is currently marked as blocked by https://github.com/dart-lang/sdk/issues/23561.
 The repo state was tested against Dart v1.10.0, I tried locally against v1.11.3 but most patches no longer apply and there is no point in trying until upstream migrates to BoringSSL.

+UPDATE: 2015-09-02

+Dart 1.12 has been released and the blocker for BoringSSL work has been closed (https://github.com/dart-lang/sdk/issues/23561).
+The main task is still ongoing in https://github.com/dart-lang/sdk/issues/23560.
+This left me with 2 options.

+- wait for a release so I can reuse their tarball mechanism
+- fork the repo and try to add *proper* OpenBSD support

+I decided to do it the proper way.
+It will probably impact hugely the amount of time required to finish the port but should have a higher quality port in the end with a higher chance of upstreaming the changes.

+All work is done in https://github.com/mulander/sdk OpenBSD-support branch.
+Any work done on the port is possible thanks to [Koparo](https://koparo.com) supporting the project.

 Contributing
 ============